Sunday, November 24, 2024

 Flood Mitigation:

-• We support the development of a comprehensive flood mitigation strategy that focuses on better advance communication of impending severe climatic events, regular inspection and clearing of storm drains and creeks, upgrades to existing storm and wastewater systems, identification and opening of release catch basins in established neighbourhoods, and more direct interaction and consultation by City staff with homeowners impacted by the July 2024 flood.
+• We support the development of a comprehensive flood mitigation strategy that focuses on better advance communication of impending severe climatic events, regular inspection and clearing of storm drains and creeks, upgrades to existing storm and wastewater systems, identification and opening of release catch basins in established neighbourhoods, and more direct interaction and consultation by city staff with homeowners impacted by the July 2024 flood.

 • We believe a proactive approach to flood mitigation will be more cost-effective for everyone.
 Existing infrastructure must be kept free of debris and improved where required.